 Dr. Jonathan Haines is Mary W. Sheldon, MD, Professor of Genome Sciences; Chair of the Department of Epidemiology and Biostatistics; and Director of the Institute for Computational Biology at Case Western Reserve University School of Medicine.
 Dr. Haines is a genetic epidemiologist with a focus on adapting and applying statistical computational approaches to identify genetic variants and their modifiers that impact common human diseases with a focus on ocular and neurological diseases including age-related macular degeneration, primary open angle glaucoma, multiple sclerosis, autism, Parkinson’s disease, Alzheimer’s disease, to name a few.
 Dr. Haines is also active in Big Data science and electronic health records research and was the previous principal investigator of the National Human Genome Research Institute (NHGRI)-funded electronic MEdical Records & GEnomics (eMERGE) Coordinating Center.
 More recently, Dr. Haines founded the CWRU Institute for Computational Biology (ICB) as part of a multi-institutional funded effort involving Case Western Reserve University (CWRU), University of Hospital, Cleveland Clinic Foundation, and MetroHealth.
 Physically located at CWRU, the ICB aims to bring together electronic health records data in a de-identified environment to be accessed by investigators for research purposes.
 The ICB also aims to provide educational opportunities and resources such as databasing capabilities and the development of statistical methods for big data analysis.
 Dr. Haines has several accolades in recognition of his discoveries including the Zenith Award for Excellence in Alzheimer’s Disease Research (1993) and the Vanderbilt University School of Medicine Sidney P. Colowick Award for Research in Diverse Areas (2005).
 Dr. Haines was named a fellow in the American Association for the Advancement of Science in 2010.

-- Osterman, MD, Song, YE, Adams, LD, Laux, RA, Caywood, LJ, Prough, MB, Clouse, JE, Herington, SD, Slifer, SH, Lynn, A et al..
-The genetic architecture of Alzheimer disease risk in the Ohio and Indiana Amish.
-HGG Adv 2022; 3 (3): 100114.
-PubMed PMID:35599847 PubMed Central PMC9114685.
+- Osterman, MD, Song, YE, Lynn, A, Miskimen, K, Adams, LD, Laux, RA, Caywood, LJ, Prough, MB, Clouse, JE, Herington, SD et al..
+Founder population-specific weights yield improvements in performance of polygenic risk scores for Alzheimer's disease in the Midwestern Amish.
+HGG Adv 2023; 4 (4): 100241.
+PubMed PMID:37742071 PubMed Central PMC10565871.